nokia/danm/README.md

 * another Kubernetes controller extending Kubernetes' Service-based service discovery concept to work over all network interfaces of a Pod
 * a standard Kubernetes Validating and Mutating Webhook responsible for making you adhere to the schemas, and also automating network resource management for tenant users in a production-grade environment

+The above functionalities are implemented by the following components:
+- **danm** is the CNI plugin which can be directly integrated with kubelet.
+Internally it consists of the CNI metaplugin, the CNI plugin responsible for managing IPVLAN interfaces, and the in-built IPAM plugin.
+Danm binary is integrated to kubelet as any other [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).

+- **fakeipam** is a little program used in natively integrating 3rd party CNI plugins into the DANM ecosystem.
+It is basically used to echo the result of DANM's in-built IPAM to CNIs DANM delegates operations to.
+Fakeipam binary should be placed into kubelet's configured CNI plugin directory, next to danm.
+Fakeipam is a temporary solution, the long-term aim is to separate DANM's IPAM component into a full-fledged, standalone IPAM solution.

+- **netwatcher** is a Kubernetes Controller watching the Kubernetes API for changes in the DANM related CRD network management APIs.
+This component is responsible for validating the semantics of network objects, and also for maintaining VxLAN and VLAN host interfaces of all Kubernetes nodes.
+Netwatcher binary is deployed in Kubernetes as a DaemonSet, running on all nodes.

+- **svcwatcher** is another Kubernetes Controller monitoring Pod, Service, Endpoint, and DanmEp API paths.
+This Controller is responsible for extending Kubernetes native Service Discovery to work even for the non-primary networks of the Pod.
+Svcwatcher binary is deployed in Kubernetes as a DaemonSet, running only on the Kubernetes master nodes in a clustered setup.

+- **webhook** is a standard Kubernetes Validating and Mutating Webhook.
+It has multiple, crucial responsibilities:

+ - it validates all DANM introduced CRD APIs both syntactically, and semantically both during creation, and modification
+ - it automatically mutates parameters only relevant to the internal implementation of DANM into the API objects
+ - it automatically assigns physical network resources to the logical networks of tenant users in a production-grade infrastructure

 ## Our philosophy and motivation behind DANM
 It is undeniable that TelCo products- even in containerized format- ***must*** own physically separated network interfaces, but we have always felt other projects put too much emphasis on this lone fact, and entirely ignored -or were afraid to tackle- the larger issue with Kubernetes.
 That is: capability to **provision** multiple network interfaces to Pods is a very limited enhancement if the cloud native feature of Kubernetes **cannot be used with those extra interfaces**.